Strong Optimal Classification Trees: Additional Results

-In this section we investigate the performance of two variants of approach \benders{}.
-In the first variant,~\bendersLP{}, instead of using Algorithm~\ref{alg:cut_reg} to solve the min-cut subproblems, we simply use Gurobi to solve the corresponding LO.
-In the second variant,~\bendersLPAll{}, we separate the cut-set inequalities at all solutions including both fractional and integral solutions.
-Note that in~\benders{} we separate the cut-set inequalities only at integral solutions.
-Similar to~\bendersLP{}, we use Gurobi to solve the LO corresponding to each min-cut subproblem.
-Figure~\ref{fig:performace-Benders_All} summarizes the in-sample (i.e., optimization) performance of all the above methods.
-From the left part (time axis) of Figure~\ref{fig:performace-Benders_All}, we observe that \bendersLPAll{} can solve $1159$ instances (out of 2400) to optimality within the time limit.~\benders{} can solve the same number of instances in $53$ seconds, resulting in a $\floor{\frac{3600}{53}}=67\times$ speedup.
-From this observation, we conclude that it is better to separate the cut-set inequalities only at the integral solutions.~\bendersLP{} solves the same number of instances in $110$ seconds, which means that using the separation procedure described in Algorithm~\ref{alg:cut_reg}, instead of solving the corresponding LO, results in a $\floor{\frac{110}{53}}=2\times$ speedup.
+From the left part (time axis) of Figure~\ref{fig:performace-Benders_All}, we observe that \bendersAllSolLP{} can solve $1159$ instances (out of 2400) to optimality within the time limit.~\bendersMIPSolLP{} can solve the same number of instances in $110$ seconds, resulting in a $\floor{\frac{3600}{110}}=33\times$ speedup.
+From this observation, we conclude that it is better to separate the cut-set inequalities only at the integral solutions.~\bendersMIPSolAlg{} solves the same number of instances in $53$ seconds, which means that using the separation procedure described in Algorithm~\ref{alg:cut_reg}, instead of solving the corresponding LO, results in a $\floor{\frac{110}{53}}=2\times$ speedup.
+However, \benders{} slightly outperforms~\bendersMIPSolAlg{} as it can solves more instances (1536 vs 1522) within the time limit by adding some extra cuts at the root node of the branch-and-bound search tree.
 The right part (gap axis) of Figure~\ref{fig:performace-Benders_All} summarizes the optimality gap of each approach at the time limit.
-As we can see, \benders{} and \bendersLP{} have a similar performance and both outperform \bendersLPAll.
+As we can see, \benders{},~\bendersMIPSolAlg{}, and \bendersMIPSolLP{} have a similar performance and all outperform \bendersAllSolLP.